 But that’s only part of it.
 We need to continue helping people out of homelessness and address the impacts we are seeing on our parks, neighborhoods and businesses.

-How long will this operate?
+How long did this operate?

 Why in the Platinum Triangle?